-MS (On Campus) WITH INTEGRATIVE PHYSIOLOGY EMPHASIS
+MS WITH INTEGRATIVE PHYSIOLOGY EMPHASIS

 Students elect to follow either the Integrative Physiology track.
 A research-based program where students are expected to complete an M.S. thesis or special project, that contributes to the body of knowledge in their field of study.
 Department policy states there is a 4-year time limit on completing the M.S. program.

 This program is characterized by coursework that mirrors the PhD program tracks, but with a reduced research requirement, which is met by completing 6 hours of thesis research that results in a peer reviewed publication.

 38 minimum credits required, 6 minimum must be from NUIP 6970 Thesis Research

 Expected Learning Outcomes

 All program graduates will demonstrate a mastery of key concepts in the following areas: research design, statistical analysis, scientific writing, macronutrient metabolism, general metabolic physiology, muscle, cardiac and pulmonary physiology.
 Specific learning outcomes are:

 - Demonstrate a mastery of key concepts in physiology, nutrition, and metabolism as they relate to health and disease conditions.